neha-nayeem/python-challenge/README.md

     * A Python file called `main.py` to run each analysis

-    * A "Resources" folder that contains the CSV file
+    * A "Resources" folder that contains the CSV files `budget_data.csv` for the PyBank challenge and `election_data.csv` for the PyPoll challenge

-    * An "Analysis" folder that contains the output results as a  text file
+    * An "Analysis" folder that contains the output results as text files names `pyBank_analysis.txt` and `pyPoll_analysis.txt` respectively

 ## PyBank